 A V11 is the tax reminder letter you get every year, you can also use this to declare your car SORN

-If you’ve bought a car from a dealer it’s likely they will handle the tax renewal.
-Don’t take this for granted and double-check.
+If you’ve bought a car from a dealer, it’s likely they will handle the tax renewal.
+But, don’t take this for granted and double-check.

 Once completed you can check the status of your vehicle by using DVLA’s Vehicle Enquiry System.
 Your car insurance details are also checked at the same time – which is why you don’t need your physical insurance documents.

 You must tax your car before driving it.
 Any remaining tax doesn’t follow you home as it once did.
-If you buy through a dealer, it’s likely they will fix your car tax so you don’t have to.
+If you buy through a dealer, it’s likely they will arrange your car tax so you don’t have to.
 However, if you sell the vehicle again you can claim the unused tax back.

 If you’re buying privately you can tax it online or over the phone 24/7 by calling 0300 123 4321.
 Make sure you’ve got your V5C or V5C/2 paperwork.

 Or you can nip to the nearest Post Office.
 Again, make sure you’ve got your V5C/2 New Keeper slip and MOT certificate when you do this, and don’t drive to the Post Office, as you won’t be road legal until you’ve paid the road tax and arranged insurance.

-No you can’t - you need insurance to tax your car.
+You need at least third party motor insurance to tax your car.
 It’s legal to tax your car without the physical insurance documents.
 However, you’ll need them if you’re paying over the Post Office counter.
 That’s because the UK’s Motor Insurance Database knows if a car is insured or not when you tax it.
 It also knows your car’s latest MOT status.